Psalms For Life

 Psalm 8

-Cynics sneer at God’s having made humans the center of so fantastic a creation.
+Cynics sneer at God’s having made humans the center of so fantastic a universe.
 But however reasonable such cynicism may seem, biblical scripture has always insisted on a counter-intuitive story.

 For the music director, on the gittith.
 A David psalm.